 "Zahărul este dulce, untul este gras."

-Translation:Sugar is sweet, butter is fat.
+Translation:The sugar is sweet, the butter is fat.

 No, I disagree.
 We do say fatty in English.
 "The butter is fatty" is more akin to "the butter is high in fat" or "the butter has a lot of fat in it" where as if you said "the butter is fat" you're more likely saying something like "that is a fat stick of butter."
 Not the same.
 Fatty is fine.